How to Visit Orlando on a Budget

 There are hotels for all budgets, from luxury too little affordable motels.
 You can get a decent hotel room at around $75 - $125 per night, although it depends on the month.
 Staying in August, expect to pay double what you would in December.

 If you choose to stay further away from the main resorts and International Drive you can find hotels in greater Orlando for lower rates, but you will be further out which can make getting around harder/more expensive if relying on taxis.
+If you don't mind about the distance, there are also lots of cheap places to stay in kissimmee Florida.

 To make savings on accommodation, use a website like Booking.com to search and compare the best rates.
 Also before making a reservation, check to see what is included and if there are also any hidden fees e.g. internet use, breakfast, parking etc.